 Both throughout the nation and in California, far too many deaths are caused by car accidents.
 What are the most common causes of fatal car accidents?
 Read on.

 The #1 Most Common Cause: Driving Under the Influence

-Drunk driving, or driving under the influence (DUI) of alcohol, is the cause of roughly 33% of all fatal car accidents through the United States, according to the Centers for Disease Control and Prevention (CDC).
+Drunk driving, or driving under the influence (DUI) of alcohol, is the cause of roughly 33% of all fatal car accidents in the United States, according to the Centers for Disease Control and Prevention (CDC).

 In most states, including California, a driver is considered to be DUI if they have a blood alcohol count (BAC) of 0.08% or above.

 Driving over the speed limit is estimated to be the second most common cause of deadly crashes, resulting in roughly 30% of traffic deaths.

 It’s important to be aware that speeding is a contributing cause of multiple types of accidents.
 Side collisions, for example, are fatal 27% of the time, partly because that category of accident includes the type termed T-bones, where a car hits another directly in the side, impacting people sitting on that side.